-Everything we like or dislike is deeply connected to our earliest days on earth.
-As children, we develop a strong bond to our preferences and aversions.
-And which food we like and not is a cultural thing too.
+Everything we like or dislike is closely linked to our earliest days on earth.
+As children, we develop a strong attachment to our likes and dislikes.
+And what food we like and dislike is just as much a cultural thing.

-For example let’s say you picked Indiana Jones, India and Whiskey.
-That’s it.
-That’s the story you are going to tell.
-Indiana Jones is drinking a Whiskey somewhere in India.
-Of course, you don’t have to give Harrison Ford a call to book him for a shoot.
-But it gives you an idea, tonality and a mood.
+Of course, you don’t have to call Harrison Ford to book him for your shoot.
+But it will give you an idea, tonality, and a mood.
 And it will change your personal style for sure.
-And it’s fun at the end.
+And in the end, it’s fun, too.

-Maybe your wife is into yoga and she has some Indian stuff around you could easily use as a prop.
-Think about a whiskey glass Indiana Jones would grab and maybe put another prop into your scene – it could be a dirty glove, a camera, a piece of a treasure card or just some smoke from an incense stick.
-Whatsoever.
-This game is a good helper when you are far away from your creativity.
-Through that process, you can develop really fast new ideas and inspire yourself.
+Maybe your wife is interested in yoga and has some Indian stuff you can use as props.
+Think of a whiskey glass that Indiana Jones would pick up, and maybe incorporate another prop into your scene – it could be a dirty glove, a camera, a piece of a treasure map, or just some smoke from an incense stick.
+Whatever.

 Reduce your story to the core